dgroomes/markdownlint-playground/lint-rules/README.md

     this convention actually because I like it fine, and I like to use Intellij's defaults so I can minimize the customizations
     I make in my own workflow.
 The fewer arbitrary customizations, the better.
 The more consistency in formatting across my Markdown files, the better.
-* Install `runner` as a bin on the PATH.
-  * How?
-There should be a way with npm and the package.json to do this.

 ## Reference